How Women's World Cup quarter-finalists shape up

 World Cup 2023 top scorer: Jill Roord (four goals)

-The Netherlands are bidding for their first Women's World Cup trophy and will determined to go one better than they did four years ago, when they finished runners-up.
+The Netherlands are bidding for their first Women's World Cup trophy, and to go one better than they did four years ago, when they lost the USA in the final.

-They are unbeaten in their last six games and have been in fine form so far at this tournament, finishing top of a group that continued the USA, who are the only team to have scored against them so far.
+Unbeaten in their six games, they finished top of a group that contained the USA, before beating South Africa 2-0 in the last 16.

-Their last-16 match saw them beat South Africa 2-0 and their impressive defence sets them up well against free-scoring Spain.
+With only one goal conceded so far, the Netherlands' impressive defence sets them up well against free-scoring Spain.

 Key stat: The Netherlands have forced 85 turnovers high up the pitch, the most of any team in the competition, ahead of opponents Spain (74).
 Of those 85 high turnovers, 15 have resulted in a shot and three have resulted in a goal - both of which are also tournament highs.